 Becoming an entrepreneur is never easy, but it may not be as risky as many people think.
 It includes long days, working weekends, and dealing with a variety of unknowns that make most people quit before they start.

-Risk is often the major reason why people avoid becoming an entrepreneur, but consider this: someone who works for a company has one source of income: their employer; while an entrepreneur has many different sources.
+Risk is often the major reason why people avoid becoming an entrepreneur, but consider this: someone who works for a company has one source of income, their employer; while an entrepreneur has many different sources.
 If the employee gets laid off, they are out of a paycheck, but if an entrepreneur loses a customer, they have many more to fall back on.
-When managed properly, being an entrepreneur can actually be one of the safest careers possible.
+When managed properly, being an entrepreneur can develop into one of the safest and most lucrative careers possible.